Vantiq/vantiq-extension-sources/camelConnector/README.md

 slf4j and lombok are licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Apache, Camel, and Apache Camel are trademarks of the Apache Software Foundation and are licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+Apache, Camel, Apache Camel, Ivy, and Apache Ivy are trademarks of the Apache Software Foundation and are licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).